jochumdev/microlobby/docs/spec.md

 - As is the case with the current lobby server, only direct connections to the server are supported. (i.e. No HTTP proxy support - this must be disabled in libcurl.)

-**SERVER NOTES:**

-- The server obtains the connecting (public) IP address, and checks whether it is IPv4 or IPv6.
-This information is returned to the client (as `host/availability`), which can then inform the server of another IP address on which it is available via the **[/api/gamedb/v1/&lt;UUID&gt;/add_ip](#apiv1lobbyltUUIDgtadd_ip)** endpoint.
-- The verifiable connecting IP address must be that of the host.
-Thus, we cannot support HTTP proxies (which can claim to be forwarding for an IP address, but can lie), but we *can* support environments like AppEngine that can verifiably provide the connecting IP.
-- The server can also geolocate the IP address to determine the host's country.
-  - One possible Python option: https://pythonhosted.org/python-geoip/
-  - There's also a whole webservice that uses the Geolite2 database available, but it's probably more than we need (https://github.com/maxmind/GeoIP2-python).
-- The server can also attempt a connection to the host, to verify that it's accessible, and return an error if not.
-  - Outbound sockets [work on AppEngine](https://cloud.google.com/appengine/docs/standard/python/sockets/), so can be used to connect to the host to verify.

 **ACL**: Any authenticated user with "host" privileges

 **input**: